linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Training Set

-In the context of the Photo-z Server, Training Sets are defined as the product of the spatial cross-matching between a given Reference Redshift Catalog (single survey or compilation) and the photometric data, in this case, the LSST Object Catalog.
-The Photo-z Server's *Training Set Maker* pipeline allows users to build customized Training Sets based on the available Reference Redshift Catalogs (see [pipeline details here](./pz_server_tsm.md)).
+In the context of the *Photo-z Server*, Training Sets are defined as the product of the spatial cross-matching between a given Reference Redshift Catalog (single survey or compilation) and the photometric data, in this case, the LSST Object Catalog.
+The *Photo-z Server's* *Training Set Maker* pipeline allows users to build customized Training Sets based on the available Reference Redshift Catalogs (see [pipeline details here](./pz_server_tsm.md)).

 !!! info "train/test subsets"
     Training sets are commonly split into two or more subsets for photo-z validation purposes.
 If the Training Set owner has previously defined which objects should belong to each subset (training and validation/test sets), this information must be available as an extra column in the table or as clear instructions for reproducing the subset separation in the data product description.
 For two separate files each one must be uploaded separately and will become an independent data product, both with product type set as "Training Set", and their destination can be explicitly informed in the product name and/or description.